-Depart from the U.S. and travel to Italy.
+Depart the U.S. for Naples, Italy.
 The particulars of your

-arrival overseas are detailed with your flight itinerary and airline
+arrival overseas are detailed with your flight itinerary.

 Day 2 - Arrive in Naples

-Arrive at the airport of Capodichino in Naples, Italy, where a
+Arrive at the Capodichino Airport in Naples, Italy, where a

 VBT representative meets you and helps you transfer (approximately 45 minutes)

 to your Naples hotel.
 The rest of the day is free to discover and dine on your

-own with your VBT City Information included in your Final Travel
+own, using the VBT City Information included in your Final Travel Booklet as

 Please note: If you arrive early, your hotel room may not be

-available until 1 p.m.
-You may store your luggage with the Reception Desk.
+available until 1:00 pm, in which case you may store your luggage with the reception desk.

 Please note: VBT transfer times and departure points are